Take Action

 - Requires the action to have

-. - Must be a positive integer.
+variable_amount = true. - Must be a positive integer.

 - If provided and the action does not allow variable amounts, the API returns

-. - If invalid, the API returns
+400with"Custom amount is not allowed for this action.". - If invalid, the API returns

-with"Invalid amount.
-It must be a positive integer."
+400with"Invalid amount.
+It must be a positive integer.". - When valid, the provided

 - Requires the action to have